JK-0001/Sports-Arena-Website/README.md

-# Sports-Arena-Website
+# Sports-Academy-Website

-Website using HTML, CSS &amp; JS
+I created a 4-pages website on 'Sports Arena' using HTML, CSS & Vanilla Javascript.

+For more projects like this, you can check out my youtube channel (Jatin Khatri).
+Follow me on Instagram - jatinkhatri_19